retupmoca/P6-LibraryMake/README.md

 [![test](https://github.com/retupmoca/P6-LibraryMake/actions/workflows/test.yml/badge.svg)](https://github.com/retupmoca/P6-LibraryMake/actions/workflows/test.yml)

-An attempt to simplify building native code for a Raku module.
+An attempt to simplify building native code for a [Raku](https://raku.org) module.
+It should work on all platforms, as long as specified tools are available locally.

 This is effectively a small configure script for a Makefile.
 It will allow you to use the same tools to build your native code that were used to build Raku itself.